 ‘The Englishwoman’ was a pro-suffrage monthly journal published between 1909 and 1921.
 Contributors included Helena Normanton and Hélène Reynard.
 If you have a British Library pass, which is free but requires registration, you can access digitised copies of the magazine remotely.

 The Women Engineer, the journal of the Women’s Engineering Society, published since 1919, is also available in a digitised and searchable form.
 The WES worked with many other women’s groups and so gives insight into the work of women in a wide range of sectors.

-If you want to go right back to the start, the proceedings of the National Association for the Promotion of Social Sciences are all available via HathiTrust.
+If you want to go right back to the start, you can read The English Women’s Journal, the original feminist magazine, founded by Barbara Bodichon, Bessie Rayner Parkes and Isa Craig and published between 1858 and 1864.
+The proceedings of the National Association for the Promotion of Social Sciences are also all digitised and available via HathiTrust.
 Here you can read speeches by Barbara Bodichon, Octavia Hill and Rhoda Garrett.
 You can also find records of events like the International Women’s Congress held in London in 1899.